-Figure 4.42: Segmented dump core with water cooling technique geometry and assembly process.
+Figure 5.41: Segmented dump core with water cooling technique geometry and assembly process.

-A fully developed $15\,^{\circ}\text{C}$ water flow in the channels was assumed.
-The results show that the cooling efficiency, evaluated by the maximum temperature found in the entire volume of the beam dump structure, reaches a quasiplateau starting from $40\,\text{L/min}$.
-A flow rate of $50\,\text{L/min}$ will be used in discussing the following simulation results.
-Some conservative hypotheses have been tested regarding the thermal transfer between the heat sink plates and the graphite blocks.
+A fully developed 15 °C water flow in the channels was assumed.
+The results show that the cooling efficiency, evaluated by the maximum temperature found in the entire volume of the beam dump structure, reaches a quasiplateau starting from 40 L/min.
+A flow rate of 50 L/min will be used in discussing the following simulation results.
+Moreover, some conservative hypotheses have been tested regarding the thermal transfer between the heat sink plates and the graphite blocks.
+We assumed a "perfect contact" between the heat sink plates and the graphite blocks, i.e. COMSOL assumes that the thermal contact resistivity = 0 [m2·K/W] at the interfaces between these two bodies.
+While this assumption is not optimal, due to the surface roughness of the two surfaces in contact, calculating the joint conductance at the interface, h_j , on the other hand, is not a trivial process and depends on so many "practical" parameters that one cannot easily guess.